enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/inventory.md

 <|trick@trickster:templates|trick-id=trickster:count_resources|>

-Returns the amount of that resource type in the container.
+Returns the amount of the given resource type in the container.

 ;;;;;